How You Can Easily Raise Money for Environmental Charities

 Keeping the fun while keeping it real

-When you keep the fun in fundraising, it can make for even more success—even when the cause is extremely serious, like climate change.
+Make your charity stand out as one of the best environmental charities to donate to by keeping the fun in fundraising.
+Keeping things fun and lighthearted can make for even more success—even when the cause is extremely serious, like climate change.
 This can take the form of creating a clever fundraiser name to novel fundraising ideas that get people excited about participating.

 - Help Us Bring The Forest Back: The Mejia family started a fundraiser so they could help recover part of the dry tropical forest, which is one of the most threatened ecosystems in Colombia.

-- Fore the Ocean, by Jack and Alex is a fundraiser to reduce the number of golf balls that end up in the ocean.
+- Fore the Ocean: Jack and Alex started a fundraiser to reduce the number of golf balls that end up in the ocean.

 - Cedar Cove: Raising funds for a wildlife preserve so they can continue rescuing animals from the exotic species trade.

 - Gen V Cares Malake Island Relief: Hannah started to raise funds for Conservation International, the world’s largest conservation organization.